suyang98/lizhenzhu.github.com/index.md

 ## Lizhen Zhu
 #### e-mail:zhulz98@sjtu.edu.cn

-You can use the [editor on GitHub](https://github.com/suyang98/lizhenzhu.github.com/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
 ### SUMMARY

 > * a junior student of ACM Class, Zhiyuan College, Shanghai Jiao Tong University(SJTU)